blumenstiel/zsseg.baseline-MESS/mess/DATASETS.md

-# Datasets for Mulit-domain Evaluation of Semantic Segmentation (MESS)
+# Datasets for Multi-domain Evaluation of Semantic Segmentation (MESS)

 ## Download datasets